-SPEA-V 680 Research Design and Methods in Public Affairs (3 cr.)
-SPEA-M 621 Seminar in Teaching Public and Environmental Affairs (2 cr.)
-SPEA-P 691 Workshop in Public Policy (1 cr.)
+- SPEA-V 621 Seminar in Teaching Public and Environmental Affairs (2 cr.)
 This course prepares students for college teaching and their professional responsibilities toward current and future students.
-It is taken in a student's first year in the program.
-Each student is required to take this 1 credit hour course for three semesters.
-The workshop features research presentations by faculty, visiting scholars, and advanced students.
-Its intent is to prepare students to critique current literature in the field, learn to prepare manuscripts for presentation and publication, and defend their ideas and methods.
+It is taken in the student's second year in the program. - SPEA-P 691 Workshop in Public Policy (0 -1 cr.)
+Each student is required to take this zero to one-credit hour course for credit for three semesters.
+The workshop provides an experiential base that prepares students to critique research in the field, prepare manuscripts for publication, and to defend new ideas and theories.
+The course meets once a week for 90 minutes.